palvaro/CSE138-Fall20/assignment1.md

     200
 ```

-The endpoint, `/hello/<name>`, also accepts a POST request with a `name` parameter and returns the string
+The endpoint, `/hello/<name>`, accepts a POST request with a `name` parameter and returns the string
 `Hello, <name>` with HTTP status code 200:

 ```bash